Screen Time

 Home Assistant

-- REST commands for all actions (override, homework, credit)
+- REST commands for all actions (block, unblock, override, homework, credit)

 iOS Shortcuts (6 Siri Shortcuts)